Service User Privacy Policy

 • Last name

-• Other documents as requested by the operator (for example: utility bills, bank statements, payslips)
+• Other documents as requested (for example: utility bills, bank statements, payslips)

-• Any other personal data you may provide us for the purpose of enhancing the data.
+• Any other personal data you may provide us for the purpose of enhancing the data, or as requested by banks as part of their identity verification process.

 4. How we collect your personal data

-The personal data we may receive from the gambling operator will include your first name and last name.
+The personal data we may receive from the gambling operator will include your first name, last name, address, contact details (such as email address) and date of birth.

 5. Purposes for which we use your personal data and the lawful basis

-We collect your personal data in order to provide our services to you, on behalf of the gambling operator (this means that the operator is the controller and we are the processor for this processing).
-This involves processing your personal data for compliance purposes, such as affordability checks and anti-money laundering compliance.
-Where we use the personal data you have given us access to and/or directly provided to us, we do so on the basis of consent and performance of your contract with the operator.
+We collect your personal data in order to provide our services to you, jointly and separately with the gambling operator.
+This involves processing your personal data for compliance purposes, such as affordability checks and identity checks and anti-money laundering compliance.
+Where we use the personal data you have given us access to and/or directly provided to us, we do so on the basis of consent, legitimate interests and performance of your contract with the operator.

 We rely upon your consent to process the banking data you enter and for the purposes of establishing an Open Banking connection.